python/cpython/Doc/library/os.rst

-   If *mode* is :const:`P_NOWAIT`, this function returns the process id of the new process; if *mode* is :const:`P_WAIT`, returns the process's exit code if it exits normally, or ``-signal``, where *signal* is the signal that killed the process.
-On Windows, the process id will actually be the process handle, so can be used with the :func:`waitpid` function.
+   If *mode* is :const:`P_NOWAIT`, this function returns the process id of the new process; if *mode* is :const:`P_WAIT`, returns the process's exit code if it exits normally, or ``-signal`` on non-VxWorks platform, where *signal* is the signal that killed the process On Windows, the process id will actually be the process handle, so can be used with the :func:`waitpid` function.

    The "l" and "v" variants of the :func:`spawn\* <spawnl>` functions differ in how command-line arguments are passed.
 The "l" variants are perhaps the easiest